π³Domain Trees

 Example:

-has stricter security policies thanmarketing.example.com
+research.example.comhas stricter security policies thanmarketing.example.com.

 How Domain Trees Work